tristanbatchler/ajishio/README.md

 - [x] Support to load rooms from files (only support for LDtk at the moment)
 - [x] Room editor (use [LDtk](https://ldtk.io))
 - [x] Support for multiple rooms in a single game
-- [x] Support to load and draw sprites from files
+- [x] Support to load and draw sprites from files (only support for Aseprite at the moment)
 - [ ] Sprite editor to define collision masks and load into the game
 - [x] Sprite editor to define animations and load into the game